astrofrog/astropy-APEs/APE10.rst

   2017.

-* If we upload Astropy v3.0 to PyPI, and it does not support Python 2, then if Python 2.7 try and pip install Astropy, the install or import will fail.
-This is because PyPI does not check the current Python version against the PyPI meta-data for the package (which may indicate for example whether the package is Python 2-compatible), and will download Astropy v3.0 regardless of the active Python version.
+* If we upload Astropy v3.0 to PyPI, and it does not support Python 2, then if Python 2.7 users try and pip install Astropy, the install or import will fail.
+This is because PyPI does not compare the current Python version to the PyPI meta-data for the package (which may indicate for example whether the package is Python 2-compatible), and will download Astropy v3.0 regardless of the active Python version.
 However, there is a solution, which is …